kubermatic/docs/content/kubelb/main/architecture/_index.en.md

 In this chapter, you will find the following KubeLB specific terms:

-1. **Load Balancer Cluster** -- A Kubernetes cluster which is responsible for management of all the tenants and their data plane components.
-Requests for Layer 4 and Layer 7 load balancing are handled by the load balancer cluster.
+1. **Management Cluster/Load balancing Cluster** -- A Kubernetes cluster which is responsible for management of all the tenants and their data plane components.
+Requests for Layer 4 and Layer 7 load balancing are handled by the management cluster.
 2. **Tenant Cluster** -- A Kubernetes cluster which acts as a consumer of the load balancer services.
 Workloads that need Layer 4 or Layer 7 load balancing are created in the tenant cluster.
-The tenant cluster hosts the KubeLB Cloud Controller Manager (CCM) component which is responsible for propagating the load balancer configurations to the load balancer cluster.
+The tenant cluster hosts the KubeLB Cloud Controller Manager (CCM) component which is responsible for propagating the load balancer configurations to the management cluster.

 ## Design and Architecture

-KubeLB follows the **hub and spoke** model in which the "Load Balancer Cluster" acts as the hub and the "Tenant Clusters" act as the spokes.
-The information flow is from the tenant clusters to the load balancer cluster.
-The agent running in the tenant cluster watches for nodes, services, ingresses, and Gateway API etc. resources and then propagates the configuration to the load balancer cluster.
-The load balancer cluster then deploys the load balancer and configures it according to the desired specification.
-Load balancer cluster then uses Envoy Proxy to route traffic to the appropriate endpoints i.e. the node ports open on the nodes of the tenant cluster.
+KubeLB follows the **hub and spoke** model in which the "Management Cluster" acts as the hub and the "Tenant Clusters" act as the spokes.
+The information flow is from the tenant clusters to the management cluster.
+The agent running in the tenant cluster watches for nodes, services, ingresses, and Gateway API etc. resources and then propagates the configuration to the management cluster.
+The management cluster then deploys the load balancer and configures it according to the desired specification.
+Management cluster then uses Envoy Proxy to route traffic to the appropriate endpoints i.e. the node ports open on the nodes of the tenant cluster.

-For security and isolation, the tenants have no access to any native kubernetes resources in the load balancer cluster.
-The tenants can only interact with the load balancer cluster via the KubeLB CRDs.
-This ensures that they are not exceeding their access level and only perform controlled operations in the load balancer cluster.
+For security and isolation, the tenants have no access to any native kubernetes resources in the management cluster.
+The tenants can only interact with the management cluster via the KubeLB CRDs.
+This ensures that they are not exceeding their access level and only perform controlled operations in the management cluster.

 <!-- TODO: Update the architecture diagram -->
 ![KubeLB Architecture](/img/kubelb/common/architecture.png "KubeLB Architecture")